Chicken Savoy Recipe: 30-Minute Garlic Herb Chicken

 Instructions

 • Prepare – Preheat the oven to 400 degrees f.
-Shred the parmesan cheese with a small micorplane grater.
+Grate the parmesan cheese with a small micorplane grater.
 Measure the herbs and vinegar.

 • Crush the garlic with the back of a large spoon or use a garlic crusher and place into a small bowl.
 Add the dried herbs, grated cheese and 1 tablespoon olive oil.